yuhonas/off-by-one/api/README.md

 ### Installation

-You can checkout the repo & `api` sub directory using api
+You can checkout the repo & `api` sub directory using

 ```
 git clone git@github.com:yuhonas/kanopi.git && cd api